dib-lab/charcoal/README.md

 ### Do a full configure & run! (~10 minutes)

-Now that the demo runs, you've got all the software installed!
+Now that the demo runs, you've got everything working!
 Hooray!
 Now let's see how to set up a real run, with real databases!

+This will take under 10 minutes and under 2 GB of disk space.
+You'll need about 8 GB of RAM (change `-j 4` to `-j 1`, below, to run it in 2 GB of RAM, albeit 4x slower).

 We'll use a set of 10 genomes taken from [Nitrogen-fixing populations of Planctomycetes and Proteobacteria are abundant in surface ocean metagenomes, Delmont et al., 2018](https://www.nature.com/articles/s41564-018-0176-9).
 These